-Semi driver killed in head on crash
+Semi driver killed in head-on crash

-TWIN LAKES, Mich. — The driver of a semi truck traveling on northbound M-120 in Twin Lakes was killed when the truck collided head on with another vehicle around 6:15 a.m.
+TWIN LAKE, Mich. -- The driver of a semi truck traveling on northbound M-120 in Twin Lake was killed when the truck collided head on with another vehicle around 6:15 a.m.
 Monday.

 The cab of the semi truck reportedly caught fire before rolling and spilling foundry slabs, police tell FOX 17.